mateuszjurewicz/notes_public/notes/English Vocabulary.md

 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
 - `quilted`
 in polish "pikowana", e.g. of leather or a jacket.
 Refers to joining layers of fabric, usually by stitching, forming all kinds but usually a criss-cross pattern.
+- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional.
+Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
 - `rebar`
 short for reinforcing bar, it's those pieces of curving steel rods that go into cement.
-- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional.
-Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
 - `recuse sb / oneself`
 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
 A lawyer can ask for the judge to be recused.
+- `to remit sth`
+either to transmit (a sum of money) in payment, or to cancel, or to pardon or forgive (e.g. sins).
+Many other meanings, mostly to pay or to diminish sth (sins, tolls, taxes).
+But also to restore something to its former position.
+Word of many meanings.
+From Latin "to send back".
 - `sagacious` & `sagacity`
 having or showing keen mental discernment and good judgement, far-sighted, shrewd, wise.
 Note the difference in pronunciation between adjective and noun.
 - `sashay`